mfdz/OpenTripPlanner-data-container/README.md

 Runs configured filterings.
 Copies data to directory 'data/id/gtfs'.

 6. gtfs:id
-Sets the gtfs feed id to <id> and copies data to directory 'data/ready/gtfs'.
+Sets the gtfs feed id to <id> and copies data to directory 'data/merge/gtfs'.

+7. gtfs:merge
+Merges multiple gtfs feeds and copies merged.gtfs.zip and not to be merged files to directory 'data/ready/gtfs'.

 Building the router from available (seeded or downloaded and processed) data:

-7. router:buildGraph
+8. router:buildGraph

 Prebuilds graph with either current latest version or user defined version (with env variable OTP_TAG) of OTP and creates zip files ready for building the otp-data container.